-Bronchiectasis patients may grow some weird bugs in their sputum, some sensitive to antimicrobials limited to the IV route (it's becoming a common referral to the ACU) but their respiratory consultant will want to know and personally decide if treatment is required - we don't treat based on MC&S alone.
+Bronchiectasis patients may grow some weird bugs in their sputum, some sensitive to antimicrobials limited to the IV route.
+Be aware that most (?all) respiratory consultants will want to know and personally decide if treatment is required, so discuss with them before acting on a sputum culture result.

-Welcome to my first "Bog Blog" of 2019 - designed to be printed out and put on the back of the loo door for effortless Lavatory Learning.
-It's a pot-pourri of things I have learned (or re-learned!) recently whilst working in the new Ambulatory Care Unit in Llandudno, so the content will mainly be relevant to GP & EM, but hopefully there'll be something for just about every clinician.
-Hope you enjoy it! - Linda Dykes
+Welcome to my first "Bog Blog" of 2019 - designed to be printed out and put on the back of the loo door!
+It's a pot-pourri of things I have learned/re-learned/asked about/thought about recently.
+The content will mainly be relevant to GP & EM, but hopefully there'll be something relevant to any clinician